liamaltarac/NTIRE-Stereo-Depth_2025/README.md

-# This repo contains the DVision team's solution to NTIRE HR Depth-Mono Challenge
+# This repo contains the DVision team's solution to the NTIRE HR Depth-Mono Challenge

 >Note: Team DVision (NTIRE 2024)